rocicorp/replicache-old/README.md

 The Replicache Client maintains:

 * The client ID
-* The next transaction ordinal
+* The next transaction ordinal.
+This ordinal ensures local causal consistency and idempotence at the server.
 * A _bundle_ of JavaScript, provided by the app, containing _bundle functions_ implementing transactions which can be invoked to by the app to read or write data.
 * A versioned, transactional, deterministically iterable key/value store that keeps the user's state
   * Versioned meaning that we can go back to any previous version
   * It must also be possible to _fork_ from a version, apply many transactions, then reveal this new version atomically (like git branch and merge)
   * Transactional meaning that we can read and write many keys atomically

+### Commits

 Each version in the key/value store is represented as a _commit_ which has:
 * An immutable view of the user's state.
 In practice, this might be a reference to the state (eg, a content hash) but conceptually each commit has the state.
 * A *Checksum* over the state

 Commits come in two flavors, those from the client and those from the server:
-* *Mutation commits* represent a change made on the client that is not yet known to be applied on the server.
-Mutation commits include the transaction that caused them so that they may be replayed on top of new snapshot commits from the server.
+* *Pending commits* represent a change made on the client that is not yet known to be applied on the server.
+Mutation commits include the transaction that caused them so that they may be replayed on top of new confirmed commits from the server.
-* *Snapshot commits* represent a state received from the server.
+* *Confirmed commits* represent a state received from the server.
 They carry a *Snapshot ID* uniquely identifying the snapshot.

-## Replicache Server

-Replicache Server is a multitenant distributed service.
-It proxies transactions from the client to the storage layer and returns state updates to the client in the form of deltas.
-The replicache server is an optimization that reduces upstream server round trips and downstream bandwidth; conceptually it is not required, though practically it is.

-For each user the Replicache server maintains a *history* of previous states.
-Specifically it keeps the state, snapshot id, and checksum.
-Note that this history need not be complete; missing entries only affect sync performance, not correctness.

-The Replicache server provides three interfaces:
-* *NewClient*: calls into the storage layer to create a new client id and returns it
-* *Push*: accepts a batch of pending transactions from the client and applies them to the storage layer
-* *Pull*: accepts a snapshot id from the client indicating the snapshot in use, pulls the latest user state from the storage layer, computes the delta from what the client has, and returns it (if any)

-## Storage Layer

-The storage layer is a standard REST/GraphQL web service.
-In order for Replicache to integrate with it it has to:
-1. implement an interface for each transaction in the bundle
-1. maintain a small bit of additional state: a mapping from client id to transaction ordinal.
-This table tracks the last applied transaction ordinal for every client.

-# TODO below

-# API
+### API Sketch

-There are two APIs, the API available from the host language and the one available from JavaScript inside transactions:
+There are two primary APIs: one available within JavaScript transactions running on the client and the client interface itself.

 ```
-// This is the subset of the API available inside JS transactions
+// KVStore is accessible to JavaScript implementing transactions.
-class ReplicacheJS {
+class KVStore {
-  ReplicacheJS()
+  KVStore()
   bool has(String key)
   JSON get(String key)
   void put(String key, JSON value)
   List<Entry> scan(ScanOptions options)
 }

-// The external API has everything the JS API has, plus:
+// Replicache is the client interface, used by the app.
-class Replicache extends ReplicacheJS {
+class Replicache extends KVStore {
-  Replicache(String accountID, String auth)
+  Replicache(AuthOpts authOpts)

   // Bundle registration
   Blob bundle();
-  void setBundle(Blob blob);
+  boolean setBundle(Blob blob);

-  // Transaction invocation
+  // Transaction invocation and result change notification.
   JSON exec(String functionName, List<JSON> args);
   Subscription subscribe(String functionName, List<JSON> args, void handler(JSON result));
 }